MaxITService/Console2Ai/readme.md

         For Console2Ai-transcript to find `aichat.exe`, it needs to be in your system's PATH.
         -   Create a dedicated folder for CLI tools, e.g., `C:\Tools\bin`
         -   Rename the downloaded `aichat` executable to `aichat.exe` and move it to this folder.
         -   Add this folder to your PATH.
-You can do this via PowerShell:
+You can do this via Windows GUI or via PowerShell:

 **For User PATH :**